hwakeman/sports-display/README.md

 For the teamIndex, look up your league's teams in alphabetical order and find where your team is in the list.
 Keep in mind that indexes start at 0 so if your team is say, 17th in the list, you should type 16 into the code.

+Lastly, put in how often you want the scores to update in minutes

 Verify the code using the checkmark button and then upload the code to the ESP8266 using the arrow button.
 It will take a second.

 Once the code is done uploading, the setup is complete!
 All you need to do now is plug the ESP8266 into a wall outlet and find a good spot to put your scoreboard!

+Note: If you find that the characters on the display are too dark, you can use a small Phillips-Head screwdriver to adjust the blue potentiometer on the back of the display.

+Note: Premier League and NFL scores may not work properly if API limits are reached.